Abe's party vows to finish his work after win in Japan vote

-TOKYO (AP) — Days after his assassination, former Japanese Prime Minister Shinzo Abe's party vowed to use its sizable victory in a parliamentary election to achieve his unfinished goals, including strengthening the military and revising the country's pacifist, postwar constitution.
+TOKYO (AP) — Days after former Japanese Prime Minister Shinzo Abe's assassination, his party vowed to use its victory in a parliamentary election to achieve his unfinished goals, including strengthening the military and revising the country's pacifist, postwar constitution.

-The governing Liberal Democratic Party and its junior coalition partner Komeito secured a majority in the parliament's upper house in elections Sunday that took on new meaning after Abe was shot to death while campaigning Friday in a crime that shook the nation.
-The result means Prime Minister Fumio Kishida could rule uninterrupted until a scheduled election in 2025 and allows him to work on long-term policies — but the constitutional amendment would still face an uphill battle.
+While the comfortable majority secured Sunday by the governing Liberal Democratic Party and its junior coalition partner Komeito could allow Prime Minister Fumio Kishida to rule uninterrupted until a scheduled election in 2025, the loss of Abe also opened up a period of uncertainly for his party.
+The promised constitutional amendment, for one, faced an uphill battle.

+In a country where gun crime is vanishingly rare, Abe's shooting shook the nation, and Japanese flocked to a Buddhist temple Monday to mourn their former leader, while police looked into a possible motive.

-Kishida welcomed the victory but also acknowledged the need to unify the party without Abe, who even after resigning as prime minister in 2020 remained a force in the party and national politics.
+Kishida, meanwhile, welcomed his party's victory but also acknowledged that it was entering a new era without the towering politician, who even after resigning as prime minister in 2020 remained a force in the party and national politics.

 “Because we've lost a great leader, undeniably we could be affected in many ways," Kishida said.
 “Our party must unite as we face difficult issues."

-Abe and some of the country's ultra-conservatives consider the document written by the U.S. in the wake of World War II a humiliation and have long sought to turn the country's Self Defense Force into a full-fledged military.
+Abe, along with some of the country's ultraconservatives, considered the document written by the U.S. in the wake of World War II a humiliation and have long sought to give a greater international role to the country's military, called the Self Defense Force.
 But many in the public are more supportive of the document and see addressing the pandemic and the soaring cost of food, fuel and childcare as more pressing.

 “We will inherit his will and tackle the issues he had to leave unachieved,” Kishida said.